On this day in 1990, Van Halen performed at the Grand Opening of their very own Cabo Wabo Cantina!

 Brad Delp & Sammy Hagar

 Sammy holds up the special “MTV – CABO WABO CANTINA with VAN HALEN” T-Shirt made just for the Grand Opening weekend.
 Note that Van Halen Store has a very limited supply of Sammy’s official reprint of this shirt, which he released a few years ago.
-We have a short supply, but only in sizes Small and Medium, which are all that’s left.
+We have a short supply, but only in size Small, which are all that’s left.
 (Order yours HERE.)

-Sammy posted the following message to his social media followers last week:
+Sammy posted the following message to his social media followers (in April 2016):

 “It’s hard to believe it’s been 26 years!
 Some of the most fun I’ve had in my life has been since the opening of the Cabo Wabo.